Osaka Station

 Tennoji Station

-The main attraction in the Tennoji area is Shitennoji Temple, which dates from 593 and is Japan’s oldest Buddhist temple.
-Tennoji Park, Tennoji Zoo and Osaka Municipal Museum of Fine Art are also nearby.
-You can download a free map of the Tennoji area from the Osaka Info website.
+The main attraction in the Tennoji area is Shitennoji Temple, which dates from 593 and is Japan’s first official Buddhist temple.
+Tennoji Park, Tennoji Zoo and Osaka City Museum of Fine Arts are also nearby.

 Transfer also to nearby Tennoji-Ekimae Station for the tramway Hankai Uemachi Line.
 Osaka Abenobashi Station is also nearby, and here you can transfer to the Kintetsu Minami-Osaka Line which connects to Kashihara city in Nara Prefecture.